Holomorphic projective connections on compact complex threefolds: Projective connections on Kuga-Shimura threefolds

-It follows that the computation of the curvature tensor $R$ is the same as for $\nabla^{A,B,0,0,0}$ in the proof of Proposition \ref{abelian}.
-In the case where $C\,=\,D\,=\,E\,=\,0$, the conclusion of the computations in the proof of Proposition \ref{abelian} is that the tensor $R$, and hence $W$, vanishes identically.
+It follows that the computation of the curvature tensor $R$ is the same as for $\nabla^{A,B,0,0,0}$ in the proof of Lemma \ref{lemma appendix} in Appendix.
+In the case where $C\,=\,D\,=\,E\,=\,0$, the conclusion of the computations in the proof of Lemma \ref{lemma appendix} is that the tensor $R$, and hence $W$, vanishes identically.
 This proves that $\nabla^{A,B}$ is projectively flat.

 Moreover, $\nabla^{A,B}$ preserves the holomorphic two-dimensional foliation $\mathcal F$ of $\widetilde{M} \,=\,\mathcal{H} \times {\mathbb C}^2$ defined, in global coordinates $(\tau,\,z_1,\,z_2)$, by $d \tau\,=\,0$.
 The connection $\nabla^{A,B}$ coincide with $\nabla_0$ when restriction to $\mathcal F$.
 More precisely, each leaf of $\mathcal F$ is a fiber $\{h \} \times {\mathbb C}^2 \,\subset\, \mathcal H \times {\mathbb C}^2$, and the restrictions of $\nabla_{A,B}$ and $\nabla_0$ to each fiber coincide.
 Observe that the projection on $M$ of the $\mathcal F$--leafs are exactly the fibers of the Kuga--Shimura fibration in \eqref{ksf}. \end{proof}